SimonHFrost/resume/contents/index.md

 	At Number26 I worked on the web application which served half a million page views a month.
 There was a strong focus on rapid feature deployment while also improving code quality and tooling as the project was taken over from an outsourced contractor.

-	There was a high focus on design and user experience as I worked with Kanban in a team of talented designers, product managers and other engineers.
+	There was a high focus on design and UX as I worked with Kanban in a team of talented designers, product managers and other engineers.

-	Features I worked on included a bank switching service, transaction screen redesign, overdraft application process.
+	Features I worked on included a bank switching service, transaction screen redesign, overdraft, premium card, migration.
 I also maintained a negative line contribution to the project - as a sign of my commitment to improve code quality by removing code duplication and introducing best practices.

 *  Oct 2014 - Jan 2016: **Blacklane** - **Berlin**